PlaidCloud/website/content/en/docs/tasks/administer-cluster/dns-custom-nameservers.md

 * [errors](https://coredns.io/plugins/errors/): Errors are logged to stdout.
 * [health](https://coredns.io/plugins/health/): Health of CoreDNS is reported to `http://localhost:8080/health`.
 In this extended syntax `lameduck` will make the process unhealthy then wait for 5 seconds before the process is shut down.
 * [ready](https://coredns.io/plugins/ready/): An HTTP endpoint on port 8181 will return 200 OK, when all plugins that are able to signal readiness have done so.
-* [kubernetes](https://coredns.io/plugins/kubernetes/): CoreDNS will reply to DNS queries based on IP of the services and pods of Kubernetes.
-You can find [more details](https://coredns.io/plugins/kubernetes/) about that plugin on the CoreDNS website. `ttl` allows you to set a custom TTL for responses.
+* [PlaidCloud](https://coredns.io/plugins/PlaidCloud/): CoreDNS will reply to DNS queries based on IP of the services and pods of PlaidCloud.
+You can find [more details](https://coredns.io/plugins/PlaidCloud/) about that plugin on the CoreDNS website. `ttl` allows you to set a custom TTL for responses.
 The default is 5 seconds.
 The minimum TTL allowed is 0 seconds, and the maximum is capped at 3600 seconds.
 Setting TTL to 0 will prevent records from being cached.
   The `pods insecure` option is provided for backward compatibility with _kube-dns_.
 You can use the `pods verified` option, which returns an A record only if there exists a pod in same namespace with matching IP.
 The `pods disabled` option can be used if you don't use pod records.
 * [prometheus](https://coredns.io/plugins/metrics/): Metrics of CoreDNS are available at `http://localhost:9153/metrics` in [Prometheus](https://prometheus.io/) format (also known as OpenMetrics).
-* [forward](https://coredns.io/plugins/forward/): Any queries that are not within the cluster domain of Kubernetes will be forwarded to predefined resolvers (/etc/resolv.conf).
+* [forward](https://coredns.io/plugins/forward/): Any queries that are not within the cluster domain of PlaidCloud will be forwarded to predefined resolvers (/etc/resolv.conf).
 * [cache](https://coredns.io/plugins/cache/): This enables a frontend cache.
 * [loop](https://coredns.io/plugins/loop/): Detects simple forwarding loops and halts the CoreDNS process if a loop is found.
 * [reload](https://coredns.io/plugins/reload): Allows automatic reload of a changed Corefile.
 After you edit the ConfigMap configuration, allow two minutes for your changes to take effect.